pvcy/dbt-privacy/README.md

 Returns a SHA2 hex digest of `expr`; lowercases and adds a pepper before hashing by default.
-For additional security, set `salt_expr` to a value with the same cardinality as `expr` (e.g., if `expr='email'`, then a good salt would be `salt_expr='user_id'`).
+For additional security, set `salt_expr` to a value with the same or higher cardinality as `expr` (e.g., if `expr='email'`, then a good salt would be `salt_expr='user_id'`).
 Also set the `DBT_PRIVACY_PEPPER_SEED` environment variable to a random value; see docs for `generate_pepper` for more information.

 NOTE: The value of `DBT_PRIVACY_PEPPER_SEED` will be visible in the compiled model code and in query logs.
-If an attacker has access to the code and the data, they will be able to construct a rainbow table for this hash method.
+If an attacker has access to the code and the data, they will be able to construct a rainbow table for this hash method unless `salt_expr` is also provided.

 For more information, see the docs generated in your project.